lapesd/dynemol/docs/procedures/ehrenfest.md

 ```f90
 verbose    = .false.
 ```
-Variable no used inside this function.
+Variable not used inside this function.

 ```f90